cxl-micron-reskit/famfs/markdown/vm-configuration.md

   </devices>
 ```
 Notes:
-- path should reference the shared dax device in the hypervisor host
+- path should reference the backing file, or the shared dax device in the hypervisor host
 - alignsize must be specified as 2MiB (or 2048 KiB)
 - size must match the size of the dax device